Register to get access to free programming courses with interactive exercises

 About the course HTTP API

 Twitter has a website where we can view tweets.
-By clicking on links, we can go to different addresses where different information is available: the tweets feed, the page of a specific tweet, your personal account, password reset, ad account, and so on.
+By clicking on links, we can go to different addresses where different information is available: the tweets feed, the page of a specific tweet, your account, password reset, ad account, and so on.

-This is where APIs come to the rescue.
+It is where APIs come to the rescue.
 Twitter provides specific HTTP addresses that make pure data available, not specific internet pages with a ready-made look and feel.
 Data at such addresses are given in a structured format, most often JSON.
-One service packs the data into JSON format, the other, which follows the data, unpacks it from JSON and uses it internally for display purposes.
-An example of a user request:
+One service packs the data into JSON format, and the other, which follows the data, unpacks it from JSON and uses it internally for display.

 # In this case, one user is requested